 From 1965-1977 Abe worked for General Electric, first on liquid metal fast reactors then boiling water reactors (BWRs).
 For several years he led GE’s Nuclear Methods Group developing nuclear analytical methods – the precursors of today’s data-intensive computer modeling.
 Since 1977 he has been a consultant for utilities, the Department of Energy and its national laboratories (Oak Ridge, Sandia, others), the Electric Power Research Institute, the Nuclear Regulatory Commission, and NASA.

-Last year, Abe was awarded the American Nuclear Society’s 2017 Standards Service Award “in recognition of nearly 50 years of outstanding contributions in pioneering new reactor physics standards as a working group member and working group.”
+In 2017 Abe was awarded the American Nuclear Society’s Standards Service Award “in recognition of nearly 50 years of outstanding contributions in pioneering new reactor physics standards as a working group member and working group.”
 He’s made a substantial contribution to CGNP’s filings before California’s Public Utilities Commission, and continues to perform consulting work on nuclear space propulsion systems.